Copycat Chipotle Sofritas

 - In a food processor or high powered blender add roasted poblano pepper, chipotle peppers, adobo sauce, onion, garlic, tomato paste, tamari, apple cider vinegar, water, sugar and salt.

 - Meanwhile in a large skillet heat 1 Tablespoon of olive oil over medium-high heat.
 Once hot add tofu cubes and cook until all sides of the tofu are golden brown.
 You’ll have to keep stirring the tofu throughout for this to happen.
 Once golden, use your spatula to crumble the tofu into small pieces.
 You can leave some cubes larger for more texture.

-- To make bowls, add a base of romaine lettuce to each bowl and top with a portion of the tofu sofritas, 1/2 cup brown rice, red onion, cilantro and avocado.
+- To make bowls, add a base of romaine lettuce to each bowl and top with a portion of the tofu sofritas, ½ cup cilantro rice, black beans, corn salsa, red onion, cilantro and avocado (or guac).

 Nutrition information is automatically calculated, so should only be used as an approximation.